college mcp-logo-header-white mcpherson

 Trey Fredrickson, Highlands Ranch, CO

-Maddison Gorman, Clay Center, KS
+Maddison Gorman, Hutchinson, KS

 Jacob Guignard, Oakdale, CA